iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

+> I have tried to install this app several times.
+After I log in, I always get a message that "Something went wrong on our end.
+Please try again."<br> :date: __2021-01-23 15:09:21__

 > I dont understand how this will ever work of it keeps turning itself off.
 I check everyday and have to turn the stupid thing back on.<br> :date: __2021-01-23 00:20:38__